RaoufDannaoui1/Natural_and_Semi-Urban_Dataset/README.md

 ## Data Availability
-> **The dataset files (point clouds, images, and trajectories) will be made publicly available after the acceptance of our ECMR 2025 paper.**
+> **The dataset files (point clouds, images, and trajectories) will be made publicly available upon the acceptance of our ECMR 2025 paper.**

 ## Citation